domosute/conda-quantlib/conda_recipe/README.md

-## How to Build Quantlib Related Package
+## How to Build conda-based Quantlib Related Package (Quantlib, Quantlib-SWIG)

 1. Bring up the docker container.
 ```